cyber00m/frontend/README.md

   * pie chart
   * bar chart
   * line chart
-  * graphs are rendered on the app's startup or by clicking the refresh button
+  * view.graphs are rendered on the app's startup or by clicking the refresh button

 ### Monitoring
 ---